 Our senses can become heightened as we travel through menopause and sensory overload can feel overwhelming, creating unnecessary noise in the mind.
 You might already know that you have a busy mind with constant chitter-chatter with little clarity, or perhaps you’re suffering from brain fog and finding simple tasks more of an effort than usual.
 Settling into a welcoming restorative pose and practising Pratyahara, withdrawal of the senses, can bring a sense of relief and help us to understand how much the mind is influenced by sensory input, helping us to connect inwardly.

 These simple tools can have a real impact and I love witnessing when people physically and mentally unfurl, finding meaningful time to acknowledge what’s going on and allowing themselves space to restore.

-If you’re interested in the benefits of Menopause Yoga you can join me at our weekly Menopause Yoga class at Rosieglo Yoga studio on Wednesday 7.15-8.30pm.
+If you’re interested in the benefits of Menopause Yoga come join me at our monthly Menopause Monthly Yoga Meetup at Rosieglo Yoga studio monthly on a Saturday 12.00-2.00pm.

 Or check out my Menopause Yoga at Work package for strategies in the workplace to help support and guide those who are entering, or in the midst of their menopause journey.